1. Themes and Styles

 Your wedding invitations set the scene for your big day, they create an important first impression for your guests.
-They should match how you visualise your wedding style; glam, vintage, formal, bling, traditional, etc. It is highly recommended that you aim for consistency, all your stationery items should match (invitations, ceremony stationery, reception stationery), it's also good to have these items match your event styling too.
+They should match how you visualise your wedding style; glam, vintage, formal, bling, traditional, etc. It is highly recommended that you aim for consistency, all your stationery items should match (invitations, ceremony stationery, reception stationery), it's also good if they match the style of the wedding too!
 Don’t worry if you’re reading this and you don’t have a ‘theme’, this usually evolves as you plan, pin and shop!

-3. Materials There is a massive choice of materials available.
-WEIGHTS – Card and paper is measured in grams (gsm), the higher the number the heavier the card – this doesn’t always effect the thickness of the card.
-Office printer paper is usually 80gsm.
-The heaviest printable card is 350gsm, we use up to 700gsm but this must be letterpressed or foiled.
+The card and paper that we use is measured in grams (gsm), the higher the number the heavier the card although this doesnt always effect the thickness of the card!
+For exampl, office printer paper is normally 80gsm, the heaviest printable card we use is 350gsm.
+For specialist invitations like the Jane we could use up to 700gsm as these are letterpressed or foiled, but not printed.
 For paper we prefer 120gsm for envelopes and inserts.
-FINISHES – Pearlised finish is the most popular although organic matt finishes are increasingly popular.
-Recently brown Kraft card has been a popular choice for ‘rustic vintage’ weddings.
+There are different types of finishes for paper and card too!
+Pearlised finish is the most popular although matt and smooth finishes like star fine ivory are increasingly popular.
+Recently brown Kraft card has been a popular choice for rustic weddings.

 For more tips and tricks follow us on Facebook or visit our factory showroom in Ballymena.